![]() | ||||||||||||||||||||

 }

-JSF is designed around a UI component tree model.
+or JMS Queues, and they can also use the JSF is designed around a UI component tree model.
 The JSP code builds the JSF component tree, hands it back to JSF, and then JSF will display the component tree based on its current rendering configuration.

 test.jsp